Vande Bharat Express: Facilities

 The train has two classes of accommodation with the AC Chair Car being the standard class and the AC Executive Class being the premium class.
 The executive class coach can seat 52 passengers and is equipped with rotating seats in a 2x2 configuration.
 The chair car coaches can seat 78 passengers per coach (limited to 44 in first and last trailer coaches) and are equipped with retractable seats in 2x3 configuration.
 The coaches are fully air conditioned and equipped with electric outlets, reading lights, CCTV cameras, automatic doors, bio-vacuum toilets, sensor-based water taps and Passenger information system.
 The coaches have wide windows with roller blinds and overhead racks for stowing luggage.
 The service offers onboard catering with both vegetarian and non-vegetarian meal options included in the fare as standard.

 Services

-The first service was introduced in February 2019, and 35 trains were operational in December 2023.
-As of November 2025, 80 Vande Bharat trains are in service, which includes 17 twenty-car services, 17 sixteen-car services and 46 eight-car services.
+The first service was introduced in February 2019.

+As of 17 August 2026, 79 Vande Bharat trains are in service, which includes 22 twenty-car services, 18 sixteen-car services and 39 eight-car services.